tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Aggravated Rape: As stated in TN Code § 39–13–502, aggravated rape involves unlawful sexual contact under any of the following circumstances:

-- The part performs the act with the use of force or coercion by the defendant, and the accused uses a weapon or any substance handled in a manner to lead the victim to believe it is a weapon.
+• The party performs the act with the use of force or coercion by the defendant, and the accused uses a weapon or any substance handled in a manner that leads the victim to believe it is a weapon.

 Aggravated rape in the state of Tennessee is a Class A felony punishable by at least 15 years and a maximum of 60 years in state prison.
 The jury can also impose a fine of not more than $50,000.